Smart Phone Users-Tap the 3 lines directly below on left for navigation/site menu.

 Measuring 11" tall this porcelain sculpture was found attached to a brass lamp stand from the Cybis custom lamp collection.

 Introduced in 1957 as design number 433 Wendy had an issue price of $35.00.
 Wendy is 6 1/2" tall.
-Available only in color, there are design variations found in the doll's face, Wendy's ribbon around her waste, shape of her pigtails and color of her hair.
-Wendy's design would be used for similar pieces with other variations, with each having it's own design number and in some cases introduced as a limited numbered edition.
+Available only in color, there are design variations found relating to the doll's face and clothes, Wendy's ribbon around her waist, decorations around her collar and arms, shape of her pigtails and color of her hair.
+Wendy's design would be used for similar pieces with other variations, each having it's own design number and in some cases introduced as a limited and numbered edition.

 The first boy introduced was Peter Pan in 1958.
-Released as design number 430 he was available in both white and color and measures 7 1/2" tall.
+Released as design number 430 he was available in both white and color.
+He measures 7 1/2" tall.
 His issue price was $65 for white and $70 for color.
-There are no known design variations and only minor color variations are noted.
+There are no known design variations that made it into production and only minor color variations are noted.

 Also introduced in 1957, Thumbelina was issued as design number 434 with an issue price of $25.
 Possibly the smallest of all children released, Thumbelina was only 4" tall.
 She was redesigned with a print in the hem of her dress and slight modifications to her hair.

 First Flight was introduced in 1959 as design number 410 with an issue price of $20.
 Older publications state her release date was 1959 but newer catalogs show her as released in 1966.
 Her low design number would indicate 1959 is correct over the later 1966 date, but even 1959 may be too late.
 Being number 410 could indicate she was possibly the first child released in 1957.
-That is speculation considering some items had design numbers assigned and then were in development for longer periods of time or in some cases the release was delayed.
+That is speculation considering some items had design numbers assigned and then were in development for longer periods of time.
+In some cases the release was delayed.
 Older sculptures have blonde hair and a pink bow while newer versions have dark hair and a blue bow.
-Older pieces are also found on taller wooden bases as shown above.
-A small piece, First Flight measures 4 1/2" tall on the wooden base.
+Older pieces are also found on taller wooden bases.
+A small piece, First Flight measures 4 1/2" tall on the base.

 This entire group could have been purchased for $215.00 in 1959.